What is AUM?

 • Some advisors charge a flat annual fee instead of AUM percentage.
 This might be $5,000/year or more.

-This is just an example of AUM breakpoints and does not reflect what your advisor will charge.
+Please keep in mind, this list above is just an example of AUM breakpoints and does not reflect what your advisor will charge.
 You can negotiate these fees with your individual advisor.

 Advisors may also charge separate fees for financial planning.
 This can range widely: advisors may charge a flat-fee for planning, or an hourly rate.